mendicant-original/s9-e1/README.md

 Oh, and one more thing.
 We don't just want this to be a straight API copy of the existing library.
-Abstract things away from the programmer so that working with your Gem is easier than working directly with the library via JRuby.
-For example, instead of making someone type this to get an "infostore" object:
+Abstract things away from the programmer so that working with your gem is easier than working directly with the library via JRuby.
+The code below is an example of what *not* to do.
 ```ruby
 session   = CrystalEnterprise.getSessionManager.logon(user, password, cms, authtype)
 infostore = session.getService('', 'InfoStore')
 ```

-Let them do this:
+With a little bit of effort, this interaction could be made to feel a lot more natural to a native Rubyist.
+The code shown below is much closer to what you should be aiming for.

 ```ruby
 session   = Enterprise.connect(user: "shane", password: "password")